Academic Advising Information for Biology Majors

 Why do I have an advising hold on my account?

 Transfer students with 14 credits or less are welcome to join one of the group advising sessions offered by the biology department advisor.
 Transfer students with more that 14 credits can book an individual advising appointment with the department advisor, Clay Cox.
-If you have already located a faculty advisor you may set up an appointment with them.
-Be sure to mention that you have a required advising hold that needs to be removed.

 When should I see my advisor?